andiamine/maerp12/ai-guidelines.md

 - software in french, i need just one language for now because for morocco.
 - software specifically for morocco country
 - im using laravel 12 and filament 3, always make sure i'm using this last technologies
+- no need to use livewire or vuejs, just pure filament for now

+Here cahiers de chage, that i need to achieve with this software:

 Fonctionnalités Complètes - Module Comptabilité Maroc 🏛️ 1.
 CONFORMITÉ RÉGLEMENTAIRE MAROCAINE